We received a Recognition Award from MA Attorney General Andrea Joy Campbell for our many years of public service

 COMPLAINT FORM: File a formal Complaint with the MA AGO.

-However if need to request a printed version of the complaint form, or wish to speak with a case specialist about filing a consumer complaint, you may reach a Case Specialist at (413) 787-6437, Monday through Friday from 9am to 4pm.
+However if you need to request a printed version of the complaint form, or wish to speak with a case specialist before filing one, you may reach a Case Specialist at 787-6437, Monday through Friday from 9am to 4pm.

 CONSUMER RESOURCES: